 Anyone concerned should speak with their GP or pharmacist and request that their prescribed medicine is one that does not contain wheat starch.

 Sometimes medications can cause side effects that are similar to symptoms that occur after accidentally eating gluten.
 If you have any unexpected side effects, speak to your GP.

 If you have coeliac disease and have to go into hospital for whatever reason, you need to make sure that staff cater for your specific dietary needs.

 Knowledge of the gluten-free diet may be variable and specialist @gluten-free food@ may not be kept in stock.
 If your visit is planned, speak to the hospital staff beforehand to ensure they can be prepared.

-If you have coeliac disease and are hyposplenic, you should receive the pneumococcal vaccine, as well as vaccines against meningitis C and flu.
+If you have coeliac disease and are hyposplenic, you should receive the pneumococcal vaccine, as well as vaccines against meningitis A,C,W,Y and flu.

 On the advice of our Health Advisory Council, we recommend all individuals with coeliac disease are vaccinated against pneumococcal infection and have a booster every five years.